 Retrograde Cricopharyngeus Dysfunction (R-CPD) describes a disorder where the cricophayrngeus muscle (sometimes referred to as the Upper Oesophageal Sphincter) fails to relax to allow the upward passage of gas, and thus results in an inability to burp (belch).

-It is typically present from an early childhood age, but presents in early adulthood (families may or may not recall an ability to burp as an infant).
+It thought to start at an early childhood age, but presents in early adulthood (families may or may not recall an ability to burp as an infant).
 Symptoms can vary from mild to incapacitating, and may include chest and epigastric pain, excessive bloating and flatulence, gastro-oesophageal reflux, loud gurgling sounds heard from the chest and neck and sensations of pressure in the neck and chest.

 Current recommended treatment is a botox injection into the cricopharynxgeus muscle.
 This is typically performed under general anaesthetic by an ENT surgeon.
 Anecdotally, some patients report that neck muscle strengthening exercises over several weeks can help them to develop the ability to burp.
 Once the ability to burp is achieved from either method, symptoms resolve.
 The efficacy of the botox treatment in most patients appears to be much longer the duration of action of botox itself, and may be permanently curative.
 This suggests that perhaps there is a change in neurological control of the cricopharyngeus muscle in response to botox procedure – patients “learn” how to burp.

 Epidemiology and Aetiology